 By Samuel Barber

-Vanessa has spent the last 20 years awaiting the return of her beloved Anatol.
+Vanessa has waited 20 years for the return of her beloved Anatol.
 He finally appears, but it's not her beloved – it's his son who bears the same name.
 In true opera fashion a love triangle ensues between the younger Anatol, Vanessa, and her niece Erika.
 Soon an engagement is announced, but will unforseen circumstances unhinge everything?
 Don't miss this timeless classic that won the 1958 Pulitzer Prize for music.

 Utah Festival hosts more than 20 extraordinarily talented artists.
 YOU help select the winner, who then heads to Italy to compete for the ultimate operatic prize.
 The Finals will again be incorporated into Operafest.

 Presented in collaboration with the Utah State University Music Department.
 Thrill to the sound of a 42-piece band, with choir, soloists and surprises, in a program drawn largely from the concert Sousa himself led in Logan in 1927.
 Conducted by James M. Bankhead.

 First, Renee Fleming at the SuperBowl.
 Then Anna Netrebko at the Olympics.
 Now YOU can help launch the next star!
 After the competition finalists perform with orchestra, and while the judges confer and the audience vote is tallied, you will be entertained by Utah Festival's stars.
 Conducted by Karen Keltner and Barbara Day Turner.
 For more info:

 Join our talented pianists in an unpredictable concert of classic hits where they'll be dressing up, playing jokes on each other and who knows what other mayhem will ensue.
 Fun for all ages.